Christmas Devotionals Series

-On the night when Christ was born, a group of shepherds watched over their flocks in the fields near Bethlehem.
-Scripture tells us that, suddenly, an angel of the Lord appeared.
-In the midst of his radiant glory, the shepherds were terrified.
-With words of reassurance, the angel brought good news of great joy: the Savior – the Messiah, the Lord – had been born in Bethlehem!
+On the night when Christ was born, some shepherds stood watch over their flocks in the fields near David’s town.
+Luke tells us that, all of a sudden, an angel of the Lord appeared.
+Overwhelmed by God’s radiant glory, the shepherds cowered in fear.
+But the angel reassured them with good news of great joy: The Savior – the Messiah, the Lord – had been born in Bethlehem!

 This unlikely audience for such a heavenly announcement then saw the skies filled with angels, each one praising God, saying:

-This year, we have again invited several leaders from around the world to offer a meditation on Scripture and to share about their own local celebratory customs.
+This year, we have again invited several leaders from around the world to offer a meditation on Scripture and to share about celebratory customs in their home countries.
 We hope that these Christmas devotionals and stories will encourage you as we celebrate the Lord’s first coming and anticipate his next.